Chapel Cottage In Withycombe

 Chapel Cottage had suffered severe flood damage, with some areas submerged by as much as six feet of water.
-Unfortunately, the original stone walls had been finished with gypsum based materials, which severely restricted breathability and prevented moisture from escaping only worsening the long term effects of the flooding.
+The original stone walls had previously been finished with gypsum based materials, which restricted moisture movement and contributed to prolonged damp issues following the flooding.

-We applied CoccioTerm MGN, a high performance thermal insulating lime plaster made from natural lime, perlite, and traditional Roman cocciopesto, finished with a lime coloured skim of the client’s choice.
+We removed inappropriate materials and applied a high-performance insulating lime plaster system, made from natural lime, perlite, and cocciopesto.
+This was finished with a coloured lime skim selected by the client.

 Listed Cottage In Minehead